codebykyle/hubstaff-time-and-activity-report/readme.md

 ```

 ## Run from the command line
-Install python dependencies (you should consider doing this in a venv):
+Install python dependencies (consider doing this in a venv):

 `pip install -r requirements.txt`